 The secondary elements of the scene should surround the central object in accordance with the laws of symmetry or asymmetry.
 Symmetry in an interior rendering means that objects of a similar size and shape should be placed at the same distance from the center.
 This ensures that the scaling looks true to life and consistent.

-Take your design presentation to a new level with interior rendering
+Strengthen your design presentations with professional interior rendering

 The asymmetrical composition has many variations.
 However, all asymmetrically composed images stick to the same rule: the objects on opposite sides of the center should have the same visual weight.
 So if the main elements occupy two-thirds of the picture, the third part should not be empty.
 For a balanced curated look, it has to include a counterbalancing element, like a large mirror or a catchy tapestry.